Suicide Mortality in Spain (2010-2022): Temporal Trends, Spatial Patterns, and Risk Factors: Results

 Finally, the maps illustrating the geographical distribution of suicide mortality rates by age group are shown in \autoref{fig:EstimatedRisks_AgeSpace_Males} (males) and \autoref{fig:EstimatedRisks_AgeSpace_Females} (females).
+For visualization purposes, the breaks in the color scale were defined using the quintiles of the estimated rates within each age group, so comparisons across panels should be interpreted with caution.
 In both cases, the maps reveal a consistent geographical pattern across age groups, with overlapping areas of high and low rates.
 Nonetheless, some differences emerge between specific age groups.
-Among the male population, provinces in western and southern inland Spain (including Galicia, much of Castilla-La Mancha, and the interior of Andalusia) consistently show higher mortality rates in the older age groups, particularly from 50-59 years onward, with rates especially pronounced in the 70-79 and 80+ age groups.
+Among the male population, provinces in western and southern inland Spain (including Galicia, much of Castilla-La Mancha, and the interior of Andalusia) consistently show higher mortality rates in the older age groups, particularly from 50--59 years onward, with rates especially pronounced in the 70--79 and 80+ age groups.
 In contrast, some provinces in the north, northeast, and along the Mediterranean coast (such as the Basque Country, Navarra, Arag{\'o}n, and the Valencian Community) tend to exhibit lower mortality rates within the same older age groups.
 Among the female population, the underlying geographic pattern exhibits stronger spatial dependence than in males.
 In particular, most regions in the northwest of Spain show consistently high mortality rates across all age groups.
 Meanwhile, some northern provinces (such as Navarra and Arag{\'o}n) also display relatively high mortality rates in younger age groups, but a downward trend emerges as age increases.
 In contrast, certain southern regions exhibit the opposite pattern: mortality rates there not only remain above the national average but also show a clear increasing trend among older age groups.

 We also calculate the posterior exceedance probabilities $Pr(\lambda_{as}>\hat{\alpha}+\hat{\phi}_a | {\bf O})$, which quantify the probability that area-level rates exceed the overall mean within each age group, thereby accounting for the uncertainty associated with the posterior marginal estimates.
 Maps of these probabilities are presented in \autoref{fig:ExceedanceProbs_AgeSpace_Males} and \autoref{fig:ExceedanceProbs_AgeSpace_Females} of the supplementary material.